Getting To & Getting Around East Taiwan

 Roadtripping along the Pacific coast

 Because there’s no railway line along the east coast, public-transport users who want to see the ocean should board one of the fairly frequent buses heading south on Highway 11.
-From Hualien, very few services go all the way to Taitung City, however, so changing bus — or maybe staying overnight — somewhere like Jingpu (two hours from Hualien; US$8 one way) or Chenggong (journey time three hours; under US$12) is necessary.
+From Hualien, very few services go all the way to Taitung City, however, so changing bus — or maybe staying overnight — somewhere like Jingpu (two hours from Hualien; US$8 one way) or Chenggong (journey time three hours; under US$12) is usually necessary.
 Buses are also a reliable way to get from Hualien to Guangfu or Ruisui in the heart of the East Rift Valley, or from central Taitung to Zhiben’s hot springs zone.
-From the bus station very near Hualien Railway Station, there are frequent buses to various spots in Taroko Gorge, including some which use ecofriendly electric vehicles.
 Another intriguing option for bus travellers is the daily service from Hualien through Taroko Gorge and onto the high-altitude fruit-growing town of Lishan.
+Please note that since the April 3, 2024 earthquake, much of the gorge is off limits to visitors, and that transport difficultities were compounded by Typhoon Gaemi at the end of July this year.

 The very best way of exploring the east is, of course, to rent a car or motorcycle, or book one of our Taiwan private tours.
-Without your own vehicle, it can be very difficult to reach some of the region’s most attractive hotels and homestays, not to mention secluded scenic spots on the road between Taroko Gorge and Puli.
+Without your own vehicle it can be very difficult to reach some of the region’s most attractive hotels and homestays, not to mention secluded scenic spots in the high-altitude part of Taroko National Park or along the South Cross-Island Highway.

 Hire cars can be arranged at the airports in Hualien and Taitung.
 Pre-booking is advised, especially during the busy summer months and around long weekends.
 Doing this can be tricky as many rental businesses insist on seeing a local, rather than international, license.
 Picking up a vehicle from an international rental company in west Taiwan is often more straightforward.
 This also makes it possible to enter and leave the east at a leisurely pace via any of these intriguing and visually-rewarding routes: The coast road between Suao in Yilan County and Hualien; from Sun Moon Lake; over Hehuanshan and down through Taroko Gorge; or from Kenting in the deep south on Road 199 or Highway 9.